lopierra/r_learning_resources/csvconfv5_recap.md

 **R:**
 -	[RMarkdown-Driven Development](https://csvconf.com/speakers/#emily-riederer) (talk) – This was my favourite talk in terms of immediately useful tips.
 If you've been working in R but are ashamed to share your code with others – (a) don't be!
 Everyone feels the same way; but (b) the tips in this talk will help you clean things up, both for others and your future self.
 This talk is based on this excellent [blog post](https://emilyriederer.netlify.app/post/rmarkdown-driven-development/) and [technical appendix](https://emilyriederer.netlify.app/post/rmddd-tech-appendix/).

+#### Nicola's report

-From Nicola: below are some additional talks that I found interesting
+Below are some additional talks that I found interesting:

 - [Decision making in "successful' data analysis](https://csvconf.com/speakers/#salina-cheuk-ting-ho) (talk) - We think of data as being objective when it's not.
 When we're analyzing data, we're making many explicit and implicit decisions along the way which impact the outcome.